ChiaLoChen/Game-Engine-Review/README.md

 Alex Snedden - 40%

 Alex Sneddens challenges with making the design patterns.
 The main issue I had is that I have not worked on unity in a while as my group has moved to unreal.
 So I had a lot of trouble trying to remember a lot of the basic commands and relearning the work flow when it comes to unity games and their coding.
 I also had a little bit of trouble deciding exactly what two design patterns to do for this project so it took a lttile while to noarrow down which two I felt fit the game the best.

+Chia Lo Chen challenges with making the plugins.
+I have issues trying to get the plugins working because I wasn't fully understand how the plugins work so during class period I can't get any progress on plugins.
+I resolve the issues by first outlining what plugins I had in mind and then ask helps from my classmates and friends, which they did gave me good explanations and tips on making the plugins.